 ## colData names(10): SampleID Title ...
 CurationDate BioSample

-This SE only contains two assay, which are the original read counts on all the genes and the normalized RPKM:
+This SE only contains two assays, which are the original read counts on all the genes and the normalized RPKM:

 ## SRR21070403 SRR21070404 SRR21070405 SRR21070406